seshadrilab/tcrconvert/docs/source/index.rst

 ------------------------

 ``TCRconvert`` converts V, D, J, and/or C gene names between the 10X Genomics, Adaptive Biotechnologies, and IMGT nomenclatures.
-It supports alpha-beta and gamma-delta T cell receptors (TCRs) for human, mouse, and rhesus macaque.
-Users can also define custom species (see the docs).
+IMGT is the AIRR Community–recommended standard. ``TCRconvert`` supports alpha-beta and gamma-delta T cell receptors (TCRs) for human, mouse, and rhesus macaque.
+Users can also define custom species
+(see the `docs <https://tcrconvert.readthedocs.io/en/latest/index.html>`_).
 An `R version <https://github.com/seshadrilab/tcrconvertr>`_ is also available.

 Use ``TCRconvert`` as a Python library or on the command line.